pradeep121997/pradeep121997/README.md

 - 👀 I’m interested in Web Development.
 - 🌱 I’m currently learning full stack development.
 - 💞️ I'm currently looking for a internship to start my journy as a developer.
-- 📫 How to reach me (Gmail id-Pradeep121997@gmail.com)
+- 📫 How to reach me (Gmail id- Pradeep121997@gmail.com)

 <!---
 pradeep121997/pradeep121997 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.